narayanacharya6/PGNParse/README.md

 ```

 TODOs:
+- Add metrics.txt to output dump folder for better insight into what the dump holds.
 - Add functionality to get and unzip data within the script itself if in lichess mode.
 - Improve parsing performance if possible.
 - Add more features for parsing.